Kautokeino Municipality: 1940–1943

-During the war at the Narvik front in the spring of 1940, four soldiers from Kautokeino took part; they belonged to the Alta Battalion.
+During the war at the Narvik front in the spring of 1940, at least four soldiers from Kautokeino took part; they belonged to the Alta Battalion.

 In August 1940, four German soldiers came to Kautokeino by riverboat; they were the first German soldiers on the scene.
 They traveled again, and there was no permanent German presence in Kautokeino until the winter of 1941.
 Then they requisitioned the boarding school for accommodation.

 A Serbian prisoner of war named Bora Ivankovic was arrested by the Germans in autumn 1942 and executed in Kautokeino.
 Together with Petar Filipovic, he had managed to escape from the prison camp in Karasjok.
 After 28 days on the run, Petar Filipovic managed to get into Sweden.

 In 1942, the Germans planned to build a railway line through Kautokeino municipality.
 The line was to go via Reisadalen to Kautokeino and on to Karasjok.
 The railway was part of the German Polar Railway, which was planned to run all the way from Fauske to Kirkenes.
 The plan was stated in 1943.

 In 1943, the Germans built a field airport with a runway of 1,200 meters in Kautokeino.
 At the end of the runway there is still the wreckage of a German Junkers Ju 52.